SNHD-Development/FormSchemaRender/README.md

 	- IE 8 issued when using .class in template. (fraction.html)
 	- Add ability to create custom text by setting ConfirmedText (button)
 	- Fixed Date format turn into 00:xx:xx PM when at noon
+	- Fix the attributes to be able to parse the JavaScript code

 * 0.1.1